Azure-Samples/strapi-on-appservice-sample/README.md

 - Clone the repository.
 - Log in to Azure using the CLI with the command `az login`.
+- Update the parameters in `azure-quickstart-template/armtemplate.parameters.json` as per the requirement.
 - Trigger an ARM template deployment using the command below:

 ```bash